khorh/khorh.github.io/readme.md

 The portfolio's information architecture is as follows:

 **Home**
-- Home contains key projects from my portfolio.
+- Home contains featured projects from my portfolio.

-**Projects**
+**Websites, Games and Tools**
-- 'Projects' contains all my personal and bootcamp projects.
+- These three sections contain personal and bootcamp projects.

-**Other**
-- 'Other' contains other projects:
+**More...**
-  - fun stuff including games and animations,
+- This section contains fun stuff including animations, and charitable work.
-  - charitable work, and
-  - practical tools.

 **About**
 - 'About' contains an extract of my CV which includes my work experiences, academic qualifications and skills in technical development, user experience (UX) and product management.